nnnnnzo/AudioFileTranslator/README.md

 # AudioFileTranslator
 AFT is a python script based on the googletrans and speech_recognition modules.
 The script translate an audio file to another language as text.
 The script is easy to understand and edit, the out of the box version translate a French dialogue to English.

-* AFT.py work by installing the required python modules:
+* AFT.py work by installing the two required python modules:
 </br>`$ pip install googletrans`
 </br>`$ pip install SpeechRecognition`